 What happens when police violate the rule?

 In California, courts can exclude evidence found in an illegal search or seizure.
-This includes searches or arrests where police did not comply with the knock and notice rule.9
+This includes searches or arrests where police did not comply with the knock and notice rule, where there was no valid warrant, or where there was no probable cause, among other reasons.9

 If police execute a warrant without knocking and announcing themselves, they perform an illegal search.
-If an exception does not apply, the evidence they find can be thrown out.
-It will not be allowed into trial.
+If an exception does not apply, the court can throw out evidence they find from the illegal search.
+It will not be allowed into trial in the lower courts.

 - People v.
-Mays, Supra. (“The essential inquiry is whether under the circumstances the policies underlying the knock-notice requirements were served.”)
+Mays, Supra.
+(The majority opinion of the court’s decision: “The essential inquiry is whether under the circumstances the policies underlying the knock-notice requirements were served.”)

 - See People v.
 Macioce, 197 Cal.App.3d 262 (1987).